MandyAlford/rotten-tomatillos/README.md

 ## Rotten-Tomatillos
 This project is a clone of Rotten Tomatoes website.
-The App allows the user to look through movies and add their ratings for a specific movie to the rest of the user base and save their own reviews for repeat viewing!
+The app allows the user to look through movies and add their ratings for a specific movie to the rest of the user base and save their own reviews for repeat viewing!
+Logged-in users can also delete and modify their own ratings.
+Once a user logs in, the movies are sorted from most recently rated to least recently rated, with the unrated movies at the bottom of the page.
+If the user is not logged in, he or she can still see average ratings for movies.

 ### Learning Goals
 - Write squeaky clean, well refactored code using ES6 syntax.